Posted on ::

 The Difference

 Homelabbers want a lab.
 They experiment with enterprise-grade setups at home.
 Think multi-node Kubernetes clusters, VLANs, Proxmox, enterprise networking gear, and complex monitoring stacks.
-The point is learning by replicating what companies run in production.
+The goal is learning by replicating what companies run in production.

 Where I Stand